What Can You Do with a Business Degree? 10 In-Demand Jobs (2024)

 1. Medical and health services manager

-As a medical or health service manager you work behind the scenes at a hospital, doctor’s office, or other care facility to keep it running safely and efficiently.
-You manage many operational duties of a health care facility—tasks that might include:
+As a medical or health service manager, you can work behind the scenes at a hospital, doctor’s office, or other care facility to keep it running safely and efficiently.
+You manage many operational duties of a health care facility, and your daily tasks may include:

 • Training and recruiting hospital staff